The first steps

 How long will it take to know if our affiliation has been approved?

-Applications submitted in Term 1 or 2 will receive an update 2 weeks after the end of the relevant application round.
+Applications submitted in Term 1 or 2 will receive an update 2 weeks after they submit their applications.
 Applications submitted in Term 3 by the application deadline receive an update 2 weeks after the deadline.
-Applications submitted after the Term 3 deadline will likely experience a significant delay, as we are processing reaffiliation applications for all Clubs during this period.
+Applications submitted during Term 3 will likely experience a significant delay, as we are processing reaffiliation applications for all Clubs during this period.
 The update will either specify that further information is being sought from your Club and/or other stakeholders, that the Club’s application has been denied or that the Club’s application has been approved.
 Refer to Application Outcomes above for more information.

 What happens if our application is denied?